eraybasar/pesdk-docs/_guides/ios/v8/features/frames.md

 The PhotoEditor SDK includes a versatile frame tool that works with any given photo size or ratio and provides two distinct options to apply frames.
-The first option is to use our static frames.
-These frames hold serveral versions of the assets, i.e one for each supported ratio.
+The first option is to use static frames.
+These frames hold serveral versions of the assets, i.e. one for each supported ratio.
 During the rendering process the best fitting asset will be selected and used by the backend.
 Also the tolerance can be used to determine how close the ratio of the asset has to be to the current image ratio.
 Setting a higher tolerance can lead to a deformation of the frame asset, since it will be simply scaled to match the image dimensions.
 In the frame tool UI, only static frames with a matching asset for the current image ratio will be listed.
 The static frames can be used for complex and irregular creatives.